mariusud/Linux-Config/README.md

 What?
 ----------
 This is my collection of bash files.
-Want to use it?
-See below

 Installation
 ----------
 1. clone this repo
 2. `./install.sh`

-If you want to undo this install, simply `./install.sh -u`
+To revert this install, simply write `./install.sh -u`